DPDK/dpdk/doc/guides/sample_app_ug/l3_forward_access_ctrl.rst

 the application extracts the necessary information from the TCP/IP header of the received packet and performs a lookup in the rule database to figure out whether the packets should be dropped (in the ACL range) or forwarded to desired ports.
-The initialization and run-time paths are similar to those of the L3 forwarding application (see Chapter 10, "L3 Forwarding Sample Application" for more information).
+The initialization and run-time paths are similar to those of the :doc:`l3_forward`.
 However, there are significant differences in the two applications.
 For example, the original L3 forwarding application uses either LPM or an exact match algorithm to perform forwarding port lookup,